SolaceDev/solace-dev-codelabs/markdown/exploring-solace-native-apis/exploring-solace-native-apis.md

 ### Connect Try-Me! to your broker

-We will connect Try-Me! to the broker, then validate we have a connection using PubSub+ Manager.
+We will connect Try-Me! to the broker, then validate we have a connection using PubSub+ Broker Manager.

 #### An aside: SDKPerf